Lara Alqasem – Entry of BDS Activists and Boycott Promoters into Israel

 Miss Alqasam’s appeal against her refusal of entry reached, in turn, the Appeals Tribunal, District Court, and Supreme Court.
 The Israeli Supreme Court, sitting as the High Court of Justice, finally approved Lara Alqasem’s entry into Israel.
 Many public figures, politicians, and jurists in Israel had expressed their opinions on the subject.
 However, the vast majority of the opinionated public has no knowledge of Israel’s immigration law.

-The law firm of Cohen, Decker, Pex & Brosh specializes in immigration, entry, and visa applications in Israel.
+Our law firm specializes in immigration, entry, and visa applications in Israel.
 Previous articles on this site explained the legal background for the refusal of entry into Israel for boycott activists, and what can be done in case of mistaken identification.
 In this article, Attorney Joshua Pex will examine the legal aspects of the Lara Alqasem affair.
 The article will explain the precedent that these decisions create.
 The HJC decision defines terms of the entry into Israel for former BDS activists, or anyone suspected of boycott activity against Israel.

 What laws prevent the entry of BDS activists into Israel?